vdaas/vald/docs/user/report.md

 - Use the Github issue search - Bug has already been reported.
 So please check Github issue before reporting.

 ## Proposal
-[WIP]

 The Vald project`s development process is design-driven.
-Significant change to the logic, or architecture must be first discussed, and sometimes formally documented before can be implemented.
+Significant change to the library, or architecture must be first discussed, and sometimes formally documented before can be implemented.

+The proposal is the process for reviewing a proposal and reaching a decision about whether to accept or decline the proposal.

+After the proposal is accepted or declined, please start implementations.

 ## Feature Request
-[WIP]

-Feature requests are welcomed.
-Before opening a feature request, please take a moment to find out whether your idea fits with the scope and goals of the project.
-It’s up to you to make a strong case to convince the project maintainers the merits of the feature.
-Please provide as much detail and context as possible.
+Feature request is welcome.
+Before opening a issue, please make sure your idea fit the scope and goals of the project.
+It is up to you to make a strong claim to convince the project maintainers the benefits of the feature.
+Please provide as much detail as possible about the problem and solution associated with the feature request.

 ## Security

 The Vald team and community take security bugs in seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-Report security bugs in third-party modules to the person or team maintaining the module.
+We Report security bugs in third-party modules to the person or team maintaining the module.